-In this series, Jenna scours the musical underrealms for unusual albums to un-forget, as well as the occasional new release for future remembrance.
+In this series, Jenna scours the musical expanse for unusual (but fitting) albums to soundtrack life's tumult.

 "It’s not just the weather."